Chinmayi27/ci-cd-pipeline/README.md

 CI/CD Pipeline for a simple go application
 ===

-A DevOps project on building a CI/CD pipeline for automation of a simple go application.
+##A DevOps project on building a CI/CD pipeline for automation of a simple go application.
 This go application renders an html page.
----

 This Project was done under the Crypt Special Interest Group of ISTE-NITK.

 This Project was done using Go language, Dockerfile and Unix Shell Scripting.

 ---
 **Methodology**